MrAdamBoyd/TransitBar/TransitBar/SwiftBus/README.md

 1.1: Bug fixes

-1.2: New object: TransitStation.
-A station is just like a TransitStop except for that there are multiple lines that stop there.
-Getting the predictions for a certain station gets the predictions for all lines that stop at that stop.
-TransitStations are created manually, so you don't have to show all lines that stop there.
+1.2: New object: `TransitStation`.
+A station is just like a `TransitStop` except for that there are multiple lines that stop there.
+Getting the predictions for a certain station gets the predictions for all lines that stop at that stop. `TransitStation`s are created manually, so you don't have to show all lines that stop there.

+1.3: Swift 3.0 suport, renaming func and variable names to fit new Swift 3.0 guidelines.

+1.4: New Object: `TransitMessage`.
+Getting messages will now return an array of `TransitMessage` instead of an array of `String`.
+You now have the ability to see the priority given to a particular message.

 ## License